-The finish line is the majestic peak, which offers the best views of the valley and dwarfs any other mountain or hike (like Camelback) ... if only the towers weren’t present!
+The finish line is the majestic peak, which offers the best views of the valley and a feeling of triumph from climbing this relentless, very steep mountain.

 Returning the same way, we will explore the Dixie Mine on the way down with a small detour.
-After the Dixie Mine, travel up one of the side canyons to see some rock formations and a little off trail hike.
-We may stop for dinner/ late lunch after the hike.
+After the Dixie Mine, travel up one of the side canyons to see some colorful rock formations and hieroglyphics.

 For the Grand Canyon hikers, this is very much like the Phantom to Indian Garden part of the long hike, in both temperature and elevation profile.